 B.A. in Psychology & History, University of Texas at Austin, 1992

-Research interests include college student mental health and suicide prevention, collaborative care models of behavioral health in primary care, and the intersection of mental health and academic success.
+Research interests include mental health public policy, college student mental health and suicide prevention, collaborative care models of behavioral health in primary care, and the intersection of mental health and academic success.

 Higher Education Representative, Texas Suicide Prevention Council(2020 - Present)